ericagol/TRAPPIST1_Spitzer/data/README.md

 - Grimm/ This contains data for the histograms and panels of the long-term GLF angle plot.
-- POSTERIOR_CMF/ This contains the iron mass fractions for the differentiated models computed by Turbet based on Zeng et al. (2019).
+- POSTERIOR_CMF/ This contains the iron mass fractions for the differentiated models computed by Turbet based on Dorn et al. (2018).
 Uses 10^4 draws from the posterior.
 - POSTERIOR_NORM_DENSITY/ The "normalized density" (relative to a 20%iron/80% rock model) computed for 10^4 draws from the posterior.